What happens if you can't pay your credit card?

 There are several outcomes of not paying your credit card bill, and they're all relatively serious.
 The consequences may vary depending on the number of payments missed and the number of accounts that have missed payments.
 After enough missed payments, the consequences become more serious.

 Despite all this talk of consequences, it's important to remember that several options exist to help cardmembers who have missed or are about to miss a credit card payment.
 Those options also vary from situation to situation.
-However, contacting your credit card company is typically the best first step to take.
+However, contacting your credit card company can be a beneficial first step to take.